ROCm/triton/python/perf-kernels/study_4-stage/README.md

 Perf improves a bit.
 However, it reduces vgpr count from 256 (8) to 253 (0).
 The dumped IR is saved in `study_4-stage/pp-4s_unpack-mul/IR_dump`

+# loop unrolling

+- `hack_unroll0.ttgir`: unroll the loop with a factor of 2 but early return inside the loop.
+Done by Alex.
+Original [gist](https://gist.github.com/AlexAUT/3bc3305fff10f1c989d47b2a1336bf81).
+- `hack_unroll1.ttgir`: since we unroll the loop, we can use hardcoded buffer index for ACK and ACV in the loop

+We think it should help with vgprs usages (and it does for a simple matmul kernel), but the FA kernel is too complicated for LLVM to make reasonable decisions about reg allocation.
+E.g. we think the two reg sets for LRK and LRV should be the same since they do not overlap.
+But it seems the backend does not distinguish different instruction types.
+Also we think element-wise instructions should just update the reg in place, but some time it uses a new reg.
+That being said, the backend is already struggling to figure out reg allocation to the loop body, it makes it worse when the loop is unrolled.

+On the other hand, Maks PR reduces the vgpr usage from 8 spills to 0 (253 vgprs in total).
+I checked the kernel and it's just the backend allocates the regs in a different way :shrug

+Since we have no spills, there is no need to explore the loop unroll pass, which does not work with the current LLVM backend anyway.

+# Early wait for LR to finish

+We can wait with `lgkmcnt(0)` at the beginning of the compute cluster given that `ds_read` should finish before compute cluster begins.
+This can save a lot of `s_waitcnt` instructions inside the compute cluster.
+Note that `s_waitcnt` cannot be co-issued (not co-execute) with neither mfma or valu instructions.
+Therefore, this can save the lost cycles inside the compute cluster.

+The IR change is saved as `study_4-stage/hack_s_waitcnt.ttgir`.
+The dumped IR is saved in `study_4-stage/hack_s_waitcnt/IR_dump`.

+However, such change also affect how backend schedules mfma and valu instructions.
+As a result, worse interleaving is generated.

+Then we hack the original amdgcn directly by removing all `s_waitcnt lgkmcnt(x)` and change the first one to be `lgkmcnt(0)` in the compute cluster.
+The hacked assembly code is saved as `hack_s_waitcnt.s`

+Perf
+- before this change: 850 tflops
+- use `hack_s_waitcnt.ttgir`: 830 tflops
+- use `hack_s_waitcnt.s`: 860 tflops